Frank5ive/Simple_Shell/README.md

 # **Simple Shell Project**

 Welcome to the **Simple Shell** project!
 This is a basic Unix-like shell built using **C**.
-The shell supports essential features such as command execution, built-in commands (`cd`, `pwd`, `exit`), and process management.
+The shell supports essential features such as command execution, built-in commands (`cd`, `pwd`, `exit`), process management, and input/output redirection.
 This README file explains the project structure, modules implemented, and guides future contributors for improvements.

 ---

 ## **Project Overview**

 The Simple Shell mimics the functionality of a basic command-line interface.
-It processes user input, executes commands, and manages processes efficiently.
-It demonstrates core concepts of system-level programming, including process control, file handling, and custom command parsing.
+It processes user input, executes commands, manages processes efficiently, and supports input and output redirection.
+It demonstrates core concepts of system-level programming, including process control, file handling, custom command parsing, and redirection operations.

 ---